apache/superset/UPDATING.md

 ## Next

+* [10233](https://github.com/apache/incubator-superset/pull/10233): a change which deprecates the `ENABLE_FLASK_COMPRESS` config option in favor of the Flask-Compress `COMPRESS_REGISTER` config option which serves the same purpose.

 * [10130](https://github.com/apache/incubator-superset/pull/10130): a change which deprecates the `dbs.perm` column in favor of SQLAlchemy [hybird attributes](https://docs.sqlalchemy.org/en/13/orm/extensions/hybrid.html).

 * [10034](https://github.com/apache/incubator-superset/pull/10034): a change which deprecates the public security manager  `assert_datasource_permission`, `assert_query_context_permission`, `assert_viz_permission`, and `rejected_tables` methods with the `raise_for_access` method which also handles assertion logic for SQL tables.